Skip to Content

 One of the most important features is the APR.
 With a lower interest rate, you can end up saving considerably on your debt consolidation loan.
 With a higher one, you’re shooting yourself in the one good foot you have to stand on.

-Most of us don't know very much about finances and how these things work.
+Most of us don't know much about finances or how they work.
 For that reason, it can be advantageous if you find a debt consolidation loan lender that will walk you through the whole process, answer any questions you have, explain all the terms, and be clear with you about any details that are murky.

 Repayment terms, prepayment penalties, late payment fees, and more will vary from one lender to the next.
 Find a lender with flexible terms that you can work with for the most pleasant borrowing experience.